Check out a few of our solar panels for home installations in Colorado, Utah, South Carolina and Texas

 A city inspector will ensure the solar installation meets their standards.
 After we receive permission, you can flip the switch and start enjoying the benefits of cheaper, environmentally-friendly renewable energy!

 To see how much you are paying for electricity in your home or business, and to understand how much electricity you are actually using each month, examine your electricity bill details.
-Especially, read the seasonal usage information provided by the utility company separately or as part of your regular billing statement.
+It can be especially helpful to read the seasonal usage information provided by the utility company separately or as part of your regular billing statement.
 Some electric companies may not provide monthly and seasonal usage information clearly in a graph or numerical data report on the bill, per se.
 If yours does not offer that information in a digestible format, see the EnergySage publication The Best Way to Read Your Electric Bill.
 It provides straightforward help to interpret your electricity bill and understand the items on the bill that translate into usage information.

 To maximize financial savings by going solar, buying the equipment is normally the best option.